 Beginners in astronomy sometimes have the desire to purchase zoom binoculars, because they allow them to look at a wider area, and focus on a certain part of the sky, where they find the detail they want to look closer at.
 In theory, it sounds good, but in practice, these zoom binoculars have so many compromises on optical performance that the actual image quality is very poor.

-Many zoom binoculars manufacturers produce them with very compact lenses, 24 or 30mm, mainly because they are usually bought by travelers, scouts, mountaineers, etc...
+Many zoom binoculars manufacturers produce them with very compact lenses, 24 mm or 30 mm, mainly because they are usually bought by travelers, scouts, mountaineers, etc...
 They are expecting and thinking that with zoom binoculars it will be easier and better to observe nature.
-The truth is that they are usually not such a good choice.
+The truth is those zoom binoculars are usually not such a good choice.

-Many manufacturers often exaggerate with magnification- it is almost impossible to observe with more than 12x magnification and hold the binoculars in hands, because of the shaking.
-We recommend those with a variable zoom in the lower area (up to 12x).
+Many manufacturers often exaggerate with magnification- it is almost impossible to observe with more than 12x magnification and hold zoom binoculars in hands, because of the shaking.
+We recommend binoculars with a variable zoom in the lower power area (up to 12x magnification zoom).

-Leica is the only premium manufacturer that produces High Quality zoom binoculars and also the only one among those, that dared to tackle this task and produce such binoculars, which still have good optical properties.
+Leica is the only premium manufacturer that produces popular and High ends zoom binoculars and also the only one among those, that dared to tackle this task and produce such binoculars, which still have good optical properties.
 However, the magnification is not continuous; whether it is 8x or 12x.
-Between this two magnification, the image is blurry.
+Between these two magnifications, the image is blurry.
 It is the only choice for those who wish to buy zoom binoculars with high image quality.